iharshraj1123/offline-youtube-browser-video-organizer/README.md

 Its a personal project so i did not created a setup page to do all of this automatically, if someone requests i will make one

--> Note that if you allow hearing requests in your xampp you can access this app from within your LAN as well from any device.
+-> Note that if you allow hearing requests (idk what it was called im a civil engineer lol) in your xampp you can access this app from within your LAN as well from any device.
 But i have written this project such that its easy on my HDD space not cpu or Ram, so its a bit inefficient if you want to use it in a LAN or through tunneling.
 I have a different personal project for those use.

 -> Now You Must allow localfile access in your browser using :